 BoatsSeveral ferry systems make connections with mainland Canada and the U.S.

-EssentialsButchart Gardens (800 Benvenuto Ave., Brentwood Bay) attracts gardeners and nature lovers from around the world.
+What to Do in VictoriaButchart Gardens (800 Benvenuto Ave., Brentwood Bay) is a destination that attracts nature lovers from around the world.
 Thousands of bulbs and flowering trees offer a colorful show from late March to mid-June—but October and November, when the Japanese Garden takes center stage, matches spring's glory with a stunning parade of reds, russets and golds, plus dozens of varieties of chrysanthemums.

 Victoria's Chinatown isn't as large as Vancouver's, but it is no less authentic, founded by Chinese immigrants in 1858.
-Wander up and down Fisgard Street, where vibrant wall murals depict turn-of-the-20th century Chinese families and the opium dens, gambling houses and brothels of yore that are now restaurants and local businesses.
+Wander up and down Fisgard Street, where vibrant wall murals depict turn-of-the-20th century Chinese families and the former opium dens, gambling houses and brothels that are now restaurants and local businesses.
 Hunt for souvenirs in the novelty shops along Fan Tan Alley, reputedly Canada's narrowest street.